miaotsi/Accelerated-C-/README.md

 "If (cin>>x)" and "cin >> x; If (cin);" have the same effect.
 Cin can be transformed to return to a bool value.

-Replace the mean with the median: vector (double) is a vector, a vector is a container that stores a collection of data, and double is the type of data within the vector. vector (double) homework; The "homework.push_back (x)" function is to add a new element to the end of the vector.
+Replace the mean with the median: vector (double) is a vector, a vector is a container that stores a collection of data, a vector can grow bigger as needed to accommodate its input.
+Double is the type of data within the vector. vector (double) homework; The "homework.push_back (x)" function is to add a new element to the end of the vector.
 "typedef vector<double>::size_type vec_sz; vec_sz size = homework.size();" uses library-defined "size_type" to avoid local variables. "vrc_sz" is an alternative name for "vector<double>::size_type".
 sort (homework.begin), homework.end()); The sort function reorders the data in the container into a non-decreasing sequence. homework.begin() indicates the first element in the vector, and homework.end() points to the position immediately after the last element of homework.